Norse settlements in Greenland: Historical record

 Individual messages can also be found in the Icelandic annals, which are reproduced in translation below.
 Geographical notes about Greenland (Gripla, Landabók and others) remain unmentioned here.
 Three Inuit stories about the Norsemen have been passed down in oral tradition.
 They were recorded in the 19th century and published by Hinrich Johannes Rink under the title Eskimoiske Eventyr og Sagn in Copenhagen 1866–1871.
 Even though these stories are very legendary and fairytale-like, they still represent the only evidence of the memory of Inuit on this topic.
 From the 14th century, the most important source is the description of Greenland by Ívarr Bárðarson, who stayed there for several years.
 The Skarðárannáll by Björn Jónsson á Skarðsá also enjoys a high reputation, although some dating errors can be found in later additions.
 Written sources can be confusing, for example, it is not possible to determine whether a date is 1406, 1456 or 1460.

 There are no sources written in Greenland itself.
 There is no Greenlandic collection of laws, no chronicles, no annals of any kind.
 This absence is particularly noticeable after 1300, when few sagas were written, and accounts of earlier events are unreliable.

 Original documents have varying credibility.
 Adam praises the Danish king Sven Estridson for his scholarship and confesses that he learned many important facts for his book, but his description of Greenlanders, whom he describes as "pale green like the sea," from which Greenland gets its name, is obviously fabulous.
 The news found in Rimbert's Vita Ansgarii that Pope Gregory IV had also appointed Ansgar of Bremen legate for Greenland and that Pope Nicholas I had commissioned him to proselytize in Greenland, is considered a later, false insertion.
 However, Adam's news that Archbishop Adalbert had ordained the first bishop Ísleifur Gissurarson for Iceland and also for Greenland is sound.
 Some accounts are derivative because they have been obviously taken from other sources.
 Other texts are obviously fictitious, but their embedding in Greenlandic society can accurately reflect the conditions there as a background.

 Ari Thorgilsson writes in his Íslendingabók that he got his information from his uncle, who had a good memory and who spoke to someone in Greenland who had sailed to Greenland with Erik the Red.

 Archaeology has now produced results that can be used to check individual reports.

 Discovery of Greenland

 A graphical description of changes in temperature in Greenland from 500 – 1990 based on analysis of the deep ice core from Greenland and some historical events.
-The annual temperature changes are shown vertical in ˚C. The numbers are to be read horizontal:
+The annual temperature changes are shown vertical in ˚C. The numbers are to be read horizontally: